robertocannella/react-typescript-webpack/README.md

   ...
 ```

-Change the TypeScript Compiler from the defualt VSCode version to the one just install:
+Change the TypeScript Compiler from the default VSCode version to the one just install:

 Select a typescript file in the explorer > select ```{ }``` on the bottom toolbar > select version > Use Workspace version.